 But there is hope!
-This holiday season, we are partnering with the Crow Creek Tribal Housing Authority and the Bureau of Indian Affairs to renovate these homes and provide housing for homeless Native families.
+This holiday season, we are partnering with the Crow Creek Tribal Housing Authority to renovate these homes and provide housing for homeless Native families.

-You can help fight the devastation of meth in Native communities by giving homes for the holidays!
+You can help fight the devastation of meth in Native communities by giving the homeless homes for the holidays!